linked-db/linked-ql/README.md

 If you've defined foreign key relationships in your tables, you can traverse them directly in the query.

-Deeper syntax and traversal patterns are fully covered in [DeepRefs ↗](https://linked-ql.netlify.app/capabilities/deeprefs).
+Deeper syntax and traversal patterns are fully covered in [DeepRefs ↗](https://linked-ql.netlify.app/lang/deeprefs).

 ### 3. Run Live Queries

 LinkedQL brings live queries to your database: **PostgreSQL**, **FlashQL**, **MySQL/MariaDB\***.

-With just a mode switch `{ live: true }`, you get back a live, self-updating result set.
+With just a mode switch `{ live: true }`, you can get back a live, self-updating result set.

 ```js
 const result = await db.query(`